adithya-gv/COVIDLogReg/README.md

 August 4, 2020: Fixed the case collection and gathering algorithm slightly (to compensate for lack of data at times in the day).
 Prediction algorithm updated to include both a graph as well as yesterday's cases.
 Prediction algorithm has errors, currently under investigation.

 August 6, 2020: Fixed prediction algorithm errors.

+August 11, 2020: Massive algorithm update: the algorithm failed to produce accurate readings for states with case decline.
+In addition, cases were incorrectly predicted for anomalies.
+Therefore, the entire algorithm was re-written in order to fix these bugs.